 Joachim is an active member of his community.
-For the last 7 years he has served on a child protection committee in Layibi division.
+For the past several years he has served on a child protection committee in Layibi division.
 He has also been on the Village Health Team (entry point for most health issues) for the past few years.
 He is a respected elder in his village and is known for his friendliness.

 Though Mzee Okema and Joachim have alternating shifts, it is not uncommon to see them sitting together sharing the happenings of the season.

-Nyeko Patrick Kilama – Operations Manager, Waveland Academy
+Paito Mike Kilama – Program Manager, Waveland Academy